somatonic/MarkupSocialShareButtons/readme.md

 # Assets JS and CSS

+If you choose one of the premade bundled themes, you'd have to copy the proper theme.css to your site CSS manually.

 Along with the module comes an example jQuery script ```example-jquery-popup.js``` you can add to your script to handle the popups.